Specialized Trust Services

 - Investment flexibility

-Given the many advantages to establishing a trust in this state, Northern Trust has established a separate trust subsidiary in Las Vegas to best serve high-net-worth families and individuals who want to establish a trust in Nevada – or wish to move an existing trust to Nevada – to take advantage of these strategic benefits.
+Given the many advantages to establishing a trust in this state, Northern Trust has an office in Wilmington to best serve those who want to establish a trust in Delaware – or wish to move an existing trust to Delaware – to take advantage of these strategic benefits.

-Nevada does not impose any state income tax on income accumulated in, and capital gains realized by, an irrevocable trust.
-Income from a Nevada trust might not be subject to any state income tax, depending on the laws of the state where you and/or your advisors or beneficiaries reside, and whether there is source income from a state other than Nevada.
-Nor does Nevada tax the trust income that a trustee actually distributes to beneficiaries.
-In addition, Nevada does not assess any tax on the value of the intangible personal property held in trust, such as public and private securities, bonds, mutual fund shares, copyrights, patents, royalties, life insurance and annuity contracts and partnership interests.
+Delaware does not impose any state income tax on income accumulated in, and capital gains realized by, an irrevocable trust (provided no beneficiary lives in Delaware).
+Income from a trust created and administered in Delaware for non-residents might not be subject to any state income tax on such income, depending on the laws of the state where the trust beneficiaries reside.
+Nor does Delaware tax the trust income a trustee actually distributes to non-resident beneficiaries.
+In addition, Delaware does not assess any tax on the value of intangible personal property held in trust, such as public and private securities, bonds, mutual fund shares, copyrights, patents, royalties, life insurance and annuity contracts and partnership interests.